como-integrar-javascript-pagina-web

 In this example, when the user clicks the button, JavaScript executes an alert in the browser.

-This approach is the least recommended because it can complicate code maintenance.
+This approach is the least recommended because it can make code maintenance difficult.
 In general, don’t do it

 Internal Script

-We can write the JavaScript code directly in the HTML file using a <script> tag within the body of the document.
+We can write the JavaScript code directly in the HTML file using a <script> tag within the document body.

 This allows us to centralize the JavaScript code in a single block.